gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 to come.
 "Yes," my note said, "Yes, yes, until my lungs are empty, yes," but what if she doesn't feel the same way?
 What if, despite everything we have said to each other, I am nothing more than a friend to her?
-I have only the word of a horse---a horse!---to the contrary.
+I have only the word of a horse—a horse!—to the contrary.
 She might not actually want to escape.
 She might want to be a potted plant for the rest of her life, carefully tended, immaculate, a beautiful decoration for some well-appointed courtyard.